ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ## Example of a UUIDv8 Value (time-based) {#uuidv8_example}

-This example UUIDv8 test vector utilizes a well-known 64 bit Unix epoch with nanosecond precision, truncated to the least-significant, right-most, bits to fill the first 48 bits through version.
+This example UUIDv8 test vector utilizes a well-known 64 bit Unix epoch timestamp with nanosecond precision, truncated to the least-significant, right-most, bits to fill the first 48 bits through version.